What You Need to Know About Spray Foam Insulation

 As mentioned, open-cell foaming insulation is best suited for interior applications/house insulation, offering an array of advantages of traditional fibrous insulation materials.
 Benefits of open-cell foam insulation include:

 - Can accommodate long-term creep and seasonal movement

 - Can be installed at a significantly lower cost and target the same specified R-value*

-- Is not considered a food source for mold
+- Is not considered a food source for mould

-- Provides sound dampening qualities, ideal for use media or theater rooms
+- Provides sound dampening qualities, ideal for use in media or theatre rooms, office’s

 - Lower installed cost, per square foot